 Start here for ideas and resources if you’re feeling lost.

-Go to the resource library to download your quick tips on how to how to be there for your kids during a divorce.
-Keep the list handy as a constant reminder to yourself.
-Your first few years will be a roller coaster but if you stay focused you and your children can be overcomers.
+Your first few years as a single parent will be a roller coaster but if you stay focused you and your children can be overcomers.